20 October 2019

 This is the word of God for the people of God.
 Thanks be to God!

 I’m pretty sure I know one thing most all of us do each week without a whole lot of thought at all – at least if we’re in worship on Sundays and have been for any length of time in our lives.
 “The Doxology.”
-I’m guessing Amy even can breeze through it without a thought.
 Often it seems more like a seventh inning stretch or a throw away transition to get the offering plates up to the front before getting on with the final hymn and charge for the week.

 Praise.
 “Praise God from whom all blessings flow.
 Praise God, all creatures here below; Praise God above, ye heavenly host; Praise Father, Son, and Holy Ghost.
 Amen!”
-(The Presbyterian Hymnal, 1990; No. 592).
-I’ve served churches who routinely used No. 591 and messed me up each week with the words: “Praise God, from whom all blessings flow; Praise Christ, all people here below; Praise Holy Spirit evermore; Praise Triune God, whom we adore.”
-I never did get it right – because each week the ushers handed me the offering plates to put up in the chancel area and if I didn’t have the bulletin to remind me of the words, I’d end up just singing, “Watermelon, watermelon, watermelon” – a hymn trick a retired old pastor once taught me when I stood next to him to lead worship twice every week for about five years.
+(Glory to God, 2013; No. 606).
+I’ve served churches who routinely used No. 607 and messed me up each week with the words: “Praise God, from whom all blessings flow; Praise Christ, all people here below; Praise Holy Spirit evermore; Praise Triune God, whom we adore.”
+I never did get it right – because each week the ushers handed me the offering plates to put up in the chancel area and if I didn’t have the bulletin to remind me of those words, I’d end up just singing, “Watermelon, watermelon, watermelon” – a hymn trick a retired old pastor once taught me when I stood next to him to lead worship twice every week for about five years.

 Gratitude changes us, doesn’t it?
-If you’ve ever heard of Louise Hay, perhaps you already know.
-The gratitude guru of today, yesterday Ms. Hay turned 90 years old – though I swear to you she doesn’t look a day over 55!
-Launching what would become a multi-million dollar writing career in her mid-forties, Louise reports that “at 55 I ventured into the world of computers . . .
+A few years ago, I learned of a popular gratitude guru named Louise Hay Launching what would become a multi-million dollar writing career in her mid-forties, Louise reports that “at 55 I ventured into the world of computers . . .
 At 60, I had my first garden (and) enrolled in a children’s art class (to begin) to paint.
 At 70 and 80,” she writes, “I was more creative” than ever (Louise Hay newsletter email, 5 October 2016).
 And she once professed that nearing 90, her life continued to get richer and fuller (Ibid.).
 It certainly looked to be so as just a few months before her death, she still radiated joy!
 Her message is pretty simple: live grateful!
 Affirm the miracle of our bodies.
 Celebrate this incredible world in which we live.
 Rejoice with each passing year!
 I would add: know the One to thank and do so every day!
 Gratitude literally keeps our bodies healthier.
 It makes our spirits lighter.
 It allows our minds to be at peace.
 It makes us people others enjoy being around.
 After all, who wants to sit next to the sour puss?
 Who wants to let the arteries of our own hearts clog up from begrudged living?
 Who wants to craft a life around the belief that everything is solely up to us – instead of knowing our lives are wonderfully inter-dependent with the amazing gift of grace?
 Gratitude is just the better way to live.

-We could take a good lesson from the gratitude of one.
+We could take a lesson from the gratitude of one.
 His life could show us how NOT to take our moments for granted.
 How NOT to thought-lessly go through the motions each week.
 Maybe even to find a way to joyfully jump up after we give back to God a portion of what God already has given unto us, singing: “Praise!
 Praise God from whom all blessings flow!”
-Let gratitude go forth not only from one, but from all!
+May gratitude be the response not only from one, but from all!

 In the name of the life-giving Father, the life-redeeming Son, and the life-sustaining Spirit, Amen!